fbpixelIs It Possible to Perform IUI Using Aspirated Sperm? | Thomson Medical

 If your fertility issues are caused by non-obstructive azoospermia, which is characterised by severely impaired or absent sperm production in the testicles, then surgical sperm retrieval becomes necessary.

-You may experience discomfort after the procedure, but don't worry, your doctor will provide you with comprehensive post-procedure care instructions and follow-up appointments.
+• You may experience some discomfort after the procedure.
+Your doctor will provide post-procedure care instructions and arrange follow-up appointments to support your recovery.

-Microsurgical TESE, also known as micro-TESE, is the most complex sperm retrieval technique.
-This technique employs microsurgery to accurately extract sperm from the testicular tissue.
+• Microsurgical TESE, also known as micro-TESE, is a more advanced sperm retrieval technique that uses microsurgery to carefully examine testicular tissue.

 Our fertility specialists